lucamozza/simple-template-matrix/README.md

 ## Constructors

 The default constructor leaves the matrix unintialized.
+This is done for performance reasons when you declare a temporary matrix and fill it element-wise.

-To fill each matrix element with a single value, just pass it to the constructor.
+To construct a matrix where each element has the same value, just pass the value to the constructor.

 ```
 /*